stephensamonte/Learning-Chrome-Extention-Projects/README.md

 # Learning-Chrome-Extention-Projects
+Tutorial Projects for me to learn how to make a Google Chrome Extention.
+These are projects that I am working on to learn how to create Google Chrome Extentions.
 These are my first Chrome Extentions.
-These are projects that I am working on to understand how to create Google Chrome Extentions

 # References:
 - Getting_Started Template is from: https://developer.chrome.com/extensions/getstarted